sermonis/three-csg/README.md

 This is based on the excellent [jscad/csg.js](https://github.com/jscad/csg.js) library.

-This is a work in progress, it does not work yet.
+This is a work in progress, the code is not optimised.

 ## Installation